cstack/db_tutorial/_parts/part3.md

 We're going to start small by putting a lot of limitations on our database.
 For now, it will:

 - support two operations: inserting a row and printing all rows
-- reside only in memory (no persistance to disk)
+- reside only in memory (no persistence to disk)
 - support a single, hard-coded table

 Our hard-coded table is going to store users and look like this: